file-format/Docs/en/video/mp5.md

 ## How to convert MP5 to MP4

 MP5 is already an MP4 file, just change the extension of MP5 to MP4 and play it in your MP4 media player.

+## what is MP5 player?

+An MP5 player is a device that plays digital audio and video files.
+It is like an upgraded version of MP3 and MP4 players.
+The cool thing about MP5 players is that they can play files without needing to change them into a specific format.
+So, you can download and play stuff without worrying if it will work on the device.
+Also, MP5 players usually have bigger screens compared to MP3 and MP4 players, giving you better video quality.

+## MP3 vs MP4 vs MP5

+They are all MPEG files, MP3 has only audio, MP4 has audio as well as video, MP5 also has audio and video and essentially an MP4 file format.